Alirezalm/SCOT/README.md

 ## Acknowledgement
 This work is part of the project “Distributed Optimization for Cooperative Machine Learning in Complex Networks” (No PGR10067) which has received funding from Fundacao de Amparo a Pesquisa e Inovacao do Estado de Santa Catarina (FAPESC), in Brazil, under grant 2021TR2265 and the Ministero degli Affari Esteri e della Cooperazione Internazionale (MAECI), in Italy.
-Technical support from Digital Futures at KTH and C3.ai Digital Transformation Institute for the project ``AI Techniques for Power Systems Under Cyberattacks`` is also gratefully acknowledged.
+Technical support from Digital Futures at KTH and C3.ai Digital Transformation Institute for the project "AI Techniques for Power Systems Under Cyberattacks" is also gratefully acknowledged.